 2) Students should be able to demonstrate an interest in developing instruments and measurement techniques.
 Students with experience or a willingness to learn software such as LabVIEW and MATLAB are encouraged to apply.

-I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Digital Food and Drink Manufacturing, Ultrasonic Process Analytical Technologies, Machine Learning and Sensor Fusion, Industrial Internet of Things Applications, Online Food Quality Assessment
+I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Digital Food and Drink Manufacturing, Machine Learning, Sensor Fusion, Food Safety and Quality, Sustainable Food Systems.